Help Protect Your Family from Lyme Disease

 Visit the Centers for Disease Control and Prevention for more information.

 In our efforts to better server our residents, we have prepared a Lyme Disease Awareness & Prevention Q & A Information Poster.
 You can view the poster by clicking here.

-You are welcome to contact any of your elected Board of Supervisors or the Deer Management Committee if you have questions or concerns.
+You are welcome to contact any of your elected Board of Supervisors if you have questions or concerns.